Blizz127/dads-mmo-lab/guides/wow-wotlk/README.md

 ---

-### `wow-manage.sh` — Interactive Server Manager
+### `wow-manage.sh` — Interactive Server Manager and Module/Mod Manager
 **Platform: Steam Deck / Linux (Windows through WSL - Arch)**

 A full-screen, menu-driven terminal script for managing your server after it's installed — no need to remember Docker commands.
+Contains installers and configuration menus for many popular modules and mods as well as SQL database edits.
+It can backup your server and setup many features for your server.

 **Version:** 2.2.1 "ALE House Edition"